Skapocalypse Now!

-Skapocalypse Now! is the début album by ska band Mustard Plug.
-It was released in October 1992 on singer Dave Kirchgessner’s own label, Dashiki Clout.
+Skapocalypse Now! is the debut album by ska band Mustard Plug.
+It was released in October 1992 on singer Dave Kirchgessner's own label, Dashiki Clout.
 After requests for the tape grew, Hopeless Records re-released Skapocalypse Now! in 1998 on CD for mail order, direct to store and concert sales.
 Along with the original songs, other live and studio bonus tracks were added.